 The medical insurance must not have co-payments or coverage limit, that is, it must cover 100% of medical, hospital and extra-hospital expenses.
 Spanish companies like Sanitas, Adeslas, Axa, etc. offer coverage of 100% of expenses and unlimited.
 In case the policy has a coverage limited to a specific amount, this shall not be less than 30,000 euros, without prejudice to the individual assessment of the application.
 The insurance contract must be maintained during the authorization period.

-8. Criminal record check certificate.
-Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation.
-Translation won’t be necessary if the certificate is issued in English.
+Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
+Foreign documents must be legalized or apostilled and must be translated into Spanish by a sworn translator.

-10. Proof of residence in the consular district.
-The applicant must provide proof of their legal residence in the consular district (Thailand, Myanmar, Cambodia or Laos) or that they are attending classes, in person, in the consular district: Documents where the applicant´s name and address appear, for example: bills, bank statements, rental agreement, driving licence, etc. Nationals from Thailand, Myanmar, Cambodia or Laos don’t need to submit this proof.
+The applicant must provide proof of their legal residence in the consular district (Thailand, Myanmar, Cambodia or Laos) or if they are attending classes, in person, in the consular district: Documents where the applicant´s name and address appear, for example: bills, bank statements, rental agreement, driving licence, etc. Nationals from Thailand, Myanmar, Cambodia or Laos don’t need to submit any proof of residence.

 If the visa application is submitted through a representative, a copy of the identity document or passport of the representative and of the power of attorney or document accrediting representation must be submitted.
-The originals must be shown when submitting the application.

 The student MUST COLLECT the visa in person at BLS.
 In the case of minors, one of the parents must collect the visa.

-• Copies of parents IDs/passports.
+Copies of parent’s IDs/passports.

-• Notarized declaration of the person or persons taking care of the minor in Spain, with a copy of the DNI or NIE and certificate of Sexual Nature issued by the Registry of Sexual Offenders of the Ministry of Justice:
+Notarized declaration of the person or persons taking care of the minor in Spain, with a copy of the DNI or NIE and certificate of Sexual Nature issued by the Registry of Sexual Offenders of the Ministry of Justice:

 https://sede.mjusticia.gob.es/es/tramites/certificado-registro-central or express authorization for the Administration to obtain said certification: https://www.mjusticia.gob.es/es/Ciudadano/TramitesGestiones/Documents/1292428513701- Modelo_de_autorizacion.PDF

-Required documents for family members
+Required documents for family members:

 For each family member accompanying the student, the following must be submitted:

-• The documents listed above as 1, 2, 3, 7, 8, 9 and 13.
-Where applicable, 11 must also be provided.
+The documents listed above as 1, 2, 3, 7, 8, 9,

 Moreover, the certificates proving kinship with the student (marriage certificate, registered couple certificate, or birth certificate, as applicable) must be provided.
-Foreign documents must be legalized or apostilled and, where applicable, must be submitted in English or Spanish.

 When necessary to assess the application, the Embassy may request additional documents or data and may also ask the applicant to come in for a personal interview.